VeraKowalczuk/acept/docs/source/auto_api_reference/acept/dwd_try_data_handling/index.rst

    Use this module to:
        - read DWD TRY data as a Xarray Dataset
        - preprocess DWD TRY data
-       - combine multiple DWD TRY datasets (temperature, direct radiation, and global radiation) into a single Xarray Dataset for use in ACEPT
+       - combine multiple DWD TRY datasets (temperature, direct radiation, and global radiation) into a single Xarray Dataset for use in acept
        - uncompress DWD TRY data to make file reading faster
-       - check if DWD TRY data is available in the correct subdirectory of DWD_TRY_PATH
+       - check if DWD TRY data is available in the correct subdirectory of :py:const:`acept.acept_constants.DWD_TRY_PATH`

    :raises ValueOutsideRangeError: if years are outside the allowed range (see :py:const:`acept.dwd_try_data_handling.DWD_MAX_RANGE`)
    :raises ValueError: if an unknown DWD feature is requested

-   Note: To set up the DWD TRY data, use the module :py:mod:`acept.dwd_try_data_setup`
+   .. note:: To set up the DWD TRY data, use the module :py:mod:`acept.dwd_try_data_setup`